by

 February 20, 2019

-- How to differentiate between “owned” and “gathered” data?
+• How to differentiate between “owned” and “gathered” data?

-- What is the Net Promoter Score?
+• What is the Net Promoter Score?

-- How can you quickly apply NPS to your daily operations and use it?
+• How can you quickly apply NPS to your daily operations and use it?

-- Why you should always “Aim for the 100!”
+• Why you should always “Aim for the 100!”

-‘Owned’ metrics in business
+“Owned” metrics in business

 It’s a lot to handle.
-Some of them are supercritical, and you can’t cope without them (e.g., MRR, ARR, or CLTV), but if you do everything right from scratch, they’re already in the process.
-Usually, we have them embedded in the systems, and use pulling them out is not a problem.
-Let’s call them “owned” type of data.
+Some of them are essential, and you can’t do much without those (e.g., MRR, ARR, or CLTV), but if you did everything right, they’re already in the process.
+Usually, we have them embedded in the systems, and pulling them out is not a problem.
+Let’s call them “owned” types of data.
 We’re not going into them today (and Philip is much more of an expert in it than I am btw.).
-What you need to remember is that they are numerical, quantitative, and it’s easy to calculate them, but much harder to interpret.

 How to conduct marketing research?
 The assessment of “gathered” data.

 From my experience, the majority of people don’t know how to create a proper survey and conduct research.
 There is a common misconception that survey is easy-to-do, and pretty much everyone can create it.
-I’ve seen hundreds of badly-written questions.
+I’ve seen hundreds of badly written questions.
 Some of them suggest an answer, others mess up the scale, or asks the wrong thing to the responder.

 Surveys are the tip of the iceberg.
 For instance, we also have string variables with vast amounts of text data, which are hard to assess, and at least they’re time-consuming.
 Natural language programming is still developing, so we can’t rely on any type of software as well (trust me, I’ve tried them).